RayHightower/RayHightower.com/_posts/2016-12-29-m-pesa-blends-fintech-mobile-in-kenya.markdown

 ### How to Benefit from M-Pesa

-Now that we have a quick overview of what M-Pesa is, how can a bright entrepreneur turn this knowledge into an opportunity?

-One US-based developer said to me: "But Ray, Kenya's population is smaller s in the USA.
-They also have a smaller GDP.”
-Both points are true, but they miss the point.

-* A footprint small enough to run on any mobile device, from the cheapest flip phone to the most advanced iPhone or Android device.

-* A user experience that's so intuitive that everyone I spoke with in Kenya uses it.
-The numbers back this up.

 Any time we have a product used by so many people, from such a diverse set of backgrounds, network effects come into play.
 Safaricom is in an excellent position to benefit from the network they've built.
 Somewhere, maybe sometime soon, a smart group of developers will build on top of the M-Pesa platform and benefit, too.

 What an exciting time to be in fintech!